 Beginnings: Bicycle Patrolmen

-In 1906, the members of the AA began erecting thousands of roadside warning and danger signs.
+In 1906, the members of the AA began erecting thousands of roadside warnings and danger signs.
 These were the first effective roadside safety signs in the UK.
-The AA continued to take responsibility for all roadside signs until the early 1930s, when local authorities took over.
+The AA continued to take responsibility for all roadside signs until the early 1930s when local authorities took over.

 The AA Members’ Special Handbook was published for the first time in 1908.
 Travelling by car was becoming increasingly popular.
 To cope with the growing need, the AA appointed local motorist assistance agents and vehicle repairers for the benefit of members travelling throughout the UK.